 Additional details are available in Administrative Determination No. 20-07.

 Puerto Rico is also providing a temporary sales tax exemption for prepared foods, carbonated beverages, confectionary products, and sweets.
-This exemption is in effect from 12:01 a.m., March 20, to 11:59, p.m., April 19, 2020.
+This exemption was initially to be in effect from 12:01 a.m., March 20, to 11:59, p.m., April 19, 2020, but was extended through May 3.
+Governor Wanda Vázquez Garced then extended the exemption for prepared foods until Monday, May 25, 2020.
 Retailers should report sales of these products as "Sales of Exempt Tangible Personal Property" on their monthly sales tax returns.
 Additional details are available in Adminstrative Determination No. 20-08.